|Questlogs using this decklist|

 The goal is obvious: Get the Prince to splash a high-cost ally into every combat phase.
 You can easily add or remove other warrior/Gondor/noble allies depending on your card pool: It is fun to finally get some of these powerful-but-too-pricy ally cards to the table, that otherwise never see play.
 (But still no Brok, ok?)
 The deck can be quite fun to play, with tons of One Shot Kill potential.

 I'll run 60+ cards, so every game plays a little different, and the sideboard includes a bunch of other ally options.
 If you love consistency and ruthless efficiency, swap out the singles of most allies and go to 3x of the best ones for your quest.
 Háma, Boromir, and Glorfindel are all great candidates for multiples, since they can self-ready.
+(And it didn't make the decklist, but eventually I discovered Greenwood Defender is another great option!)
 Of course, the Big Bear loves this deck.
 Pre-nerfed Horn of Gondor would have been a must-include attachment for this deck, though it is still usable if you want to stock up on low-defense allies, then chump block with them essentially for free.

 None of the allies are intended to stick around outside of the combat phase, though Glorfindel and/or Legolas are certainly fun to keep around if you can afford them.
 The lack of persistent allies means that Strider is a workable sideboard card, giving a mostly-permanent 2 boost to Gandalf, who should be questing every round once Shadowfax appears.